 Client Story: Beatriz

 Interfaith Community Services is dedicated to helping our neighbors in need.
-The people we help and the families we reach, all have their own unique story of struggle and hardship.
-For Beatriz, that sentiment seemed all too familiar.
-Here is her story, told from her own words:
+The people we serve all have their own unique story of hardship and hope.
+Here is Beatriz’s story, told from her own words:

 We stayed in hotels until savings ran out.
 I was scared.
 I was so scared, for my kids’ future, that at one point I even thought I might just give up and sign custody over to my mother‐in‐law.
 Then I came to Interfaith.
 For the first time, there was a glimpse of hope.
 I told myself, in that moment, “I have to keep going, for my kids.”